maayaankk/HeaderChatUsingReactNative/README.md

 yarn add @react-navigation/native

 A React Navigation app is a chain of navigators that define the screen flow of your app. ...
 Each navigator comes with various configuration options we can define in plain Javascript.
 E.g. the header behaviour of a stack, or the icons and style of your tabs.

+## Views and mobile development
+In Android and iOS development, a view is the basic building block of UI: a small rectangular element on the screen which can be used to display text, images, or respond to user input.
+Even the smallest visual elements of an app, like a line of text or a button, are kinds of views.
+Some kinds of views can contain other views.
+It’s views all the way down!